 Rather than earn more Hyatt points by spending a lot of money staying in Hyatt hotels, or applying for the World of Hyatt Credit Card, again we recommend focussing on flexible points currencies.
 Since Chase Ultimate Rewards transfer 1:1 to Hyatt, this would make an Ultimate Rewards earning card the perfect earner for those Hyatt points.

-The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 60,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
+The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 80,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
 Just transfer 60,000 Ultimate Rewards points from your new welcome bonus, and you're all set to book your five-night award.
-As a side benefit, Chase Ultimate Rewards also transfer to Virgin Atlantic.
-Meaning you could also use the points leftover from meeting the minimum spend to transfer to Virgin Atlantic to help top off your Virgin Atlantic account for the flights.
+As a side benefit, Chase Ultimate Rewards also transfer to Virgin Atlantic—so your remaining points can be used to top off your Virgin Atlantic account for the flights.

 Reward Booking Wrap-Up